lohjine/opencaptcha/concepts.md

 ### When it doesn't work

-When the bot is written to look out for the correct button to click via the button label, or randomly chooses for a 50% success rate.
+When the bot is written to look for the correct button to click, or randomly chooses for a 50% success rate.

 ## Level 5: